 I will have a tarp, a sleeping mat and a sleeping bag with me.
 Each evening I will look for a place to stay.
 I may find a state park, a friendly looking home and ask for permission to sleep in their yard.
 Maybe once every 2 weeks stay in a small motel.
 I will talk with law enforcement about what they suggest.
 The main thing is to handle my situation with as little anxiety as possible.
 I look forward to handling this situation .

-I got some information from a man that walked across America awhile back.
-The information I was looking for concerned my safety.
-He said the traffic was a constant problem.
-He walked facing traffic always.
+I gathered some information from a man that walked across America awhile back.
+The information was concerning my safety.
+He said the traffic was a problem, at times.
+He walked facing traffic .
 He did not listen to music because he wanted to be constantly aware of his surroundings.
 He tried to make himself easily seen.
 He alerted the local law enforcement officials as much as he could when he entered their jurisdiction.
-He carried bear spray.
-He said he never had any problems with people except for drivers that came to close.
-He tried to stay in parks and people’s yards as much as possible.
 I will make my safety a high priority.
-I will use many of these ideas and will be on the lookout for more ideas.

-I have a lot of work to do figuring out how to replace 4 – 5000 calories each and every day on the run.
-It has to be food that is good for me.
-I am getting to work on this as we speak.
-If anyone has any ideas, let me know.
+I have to figure out how to replace 4 – 5000 calories every day on the Journey.
+It needs to be food that is good for me.
+I am working on this.
+Mark has some ideas about me using Mountain House Dehydrated Food.

 Running on the ADA trail at Amicalola Falls State Park.

 At Amicalola Falls today just to walk around a little and talk with some friends.
 The beautiful day got to me and I changed clothes and took off running.
-After doing 44 miles yesterday I was tired, but managed to hit it pretty good for about 5 hours.
-No joint pain, well hydrated but a little tired.
-Trying so hard to learn from what I do.
-Had a lot of encouragment at the park again today.
-I continue to think about Sophia and her parent’s and grandparent’s.
+After doing 44 miles yesterday I was tired, but managed to cover a lot of ground today.